 - Remove shoes before entering the Temple

 - Listen to the guards and don’t enter the prohibited areas as they have a valid reason to stop you from entering them.
-Palace is almost in broke down state, so be safe
+Palace is almost in broke downstate, so be safe

 - Don’t lean against the overhanging balconies and windows

 The visit to Leh palace is a journey to the primitive world.
 Its starking grand building is quite unique as compared to the other palaces of India.
 It clearly depicts the royalty and the power Royals had enjoyed.
-And the best is views- if on one side you see bustling Leh town, then on the another is Stok Kangri and Zanskar Himalyan range.
+And the best is views- if on one side you see bustling Leh town, then on the other is Stok Kangri and Zanskar Himalayan range.
 We still can’t get over the views we had enjoyed and lived there.

 That was all about our experience.
 Have you visited the Leh Palace or you want to visit it?
-Do share your thoughts on the same in comment section.
+Do share your thoughts on the same in the comment section.
 You can also pin it or share it with friends and family.